 Enter The FOWR System

 The city came up with a plaque system and now we have and official category: Floating On Water Residence (FOWR).
 So I am still personally arguing that houseboats is the umbrella term which covers everyone on the lake including floating homes, FOWRs, and barges.
-I am usually outvoted by Molly on this point, but I will probably always call my floating home a houseboat regardless.
-In any case, Molly is correct.
+I am usually outvoted by most on this point, but I will probably always call my floating home a houseboat regardless.
+In any case, most are correct.
 An actual houseboat by today’s standards in Seattle is a FOWR and I live in a floating home.
 The simplest explanation is that a houseboat is more “boaty”.
 It is built on a hull and has boat systems in place for water and waste in most cases.
 There are some incredible houseboat options lately that are actually connected to the sewer, too.
 A floating home is built on a floating foundation, is mostly permanently moored and always connected to the city’s sewer, water, and electrical.
 My apologies.
 If I have confused you, call me and I will try and explain again.
-Or call Molly and get the technically correct explanation.

 A couple examples of a floating homes and a FOWR which we happen to have listed currently: Here is aFloating home and here is FOWR